 What size system do I need?

 This will largely depend on how much power you generally use during the day, your budget, your available roof space and your future needs such as installing a battery.
-On average most households install a 5kW system.
+On average most households install between a 5 to 10kW system.

 Can I install a battery?